dotnet/docs/docs/csharp/csharp-7.md

 Using tuples in this way offers several advantages:

-* You save the work of creating a `class` or a `struct` that defines the type returned.
+* You save the work of authoring a `class` or a `struct` that defines the type returned.
 * You do not need to create new symbol.
 * The language enhancements removes the need to call the @System.Tuple.Create%60%601(%60%600) methods.